lukexuanliu/Ollama-Chat-Project/README.md

 # Ollama Chat App

-A simple no-frills chat application using Ollama's **qwen3:0.6b** model.
+A simple no-frills chat application using Ollama's **qwen3:0.6b** model, built using Ollama installed locally on a Mac laptop.
+This represents the first local Ollama installation and usage on this machine, showcasing the power of running LLMs locally without cloud dependencies.

+## Local Setup

+This application is designed to work with Ollama running locally on your Mac.
+The model (`qwen3:0.6b`) is downloaded and run directly on your machine, providing fast and private AI interactions without relying on external cloud services.

 ## CORS Handling